The Legend of Zelda: Breath of the Wild: Development

 With Breath of the Wild, Zelda series producer Eiji Aonuma sought to rethink series conventions.

 Nintendo EPD, an internal division of Nintendo, developed Breath of the Wild for the Nintendo Switch and Wii U. According to series producer Eiji Aonuma, the development team aimed to "rethink the conventions of Zelda".
 Development started immediately upon the release of The Legend of Zelda: Skyward Sword (2011).
 Aonuma received comments from players who wished to see a more interconnected map to explore the locales between the gameplay areas.
 In 2013, Nintendo experimented with nonlinear gameplay in The Legend of Zelda: A Link Between Worlds, which was a common point of praise from many outlets.
 At E3 2014, Aonuma said he planned to reform dungeons and puzzles—two of the series' major gameplay elements—and redesign the game to allow players to reach the end without progressing through the story.
 As Nintendo had never developed an open-world game on the scale of Breath of the Wild, they looked at The Elder Scrolls V: Skyrim and Shadow of the Colossus, the latter of which has similar climbing mechanics and whose creator, Fumito Ueda, was friends with Aonuma.
-For the art style, the team drew inspiration from various Japanese anime which they had grown up watching, suspected to include Studio Ghibli and Hayao Miyazaki productions, among other anime.
+For the art style, the team drew inspiration from various Japanese anime which they had grown up watching.
 The protagonist, Link, was redesigned, with Aonuma purposely making him more gender neutral so that players could more easily relate to him.